NOAA-EDAB/Rpath/README.md

 Fisheries Research 234(2021), 105780.
 https://doi.org/10.1016/j.fishres.2020.105780.

-### For incorporation of bioenergetics into simulations:
+### For incorporation of bioenergetics into Rpath simulations:
 Heinichen, M., McManus, M. C., Lucey, S. M., Aydin, K. Y., Humphries, A., Innes-Gold, A., & Collie, J. (2022).
-Margaret Heinichen, M. Conor McManus, Sean M. Lucey, Kerim Aydin, Austin Humphries, Anne Innes-Gold, Jeremy Collie, Incorporating temperature-dependent fish bioenergetics into a Narragansett Bay food web model.
+Incorporating temperature-dependent fish bioenergetics into a Narragansett Bay food web model.
 Ecological Modelling 466(2022), 109911.
 https://doi.org/10.1016/j.ecolmodel.2022.109911.

-### For use of Rpath sensitivty tools:
+### For use of Rpath sensitivity tools:
 Whitehouse, G.A., & Aydin, K.Y.
 (2020).
 Assessing the sensitivity of three Alaska marine food webs to perturbations: an example of Ecosim simulations using Rpath.
 Ecological Modelling 429(2020), 109074.